PranavRajesh23032008/Amazon-Clone-ReDesign/README.md

 Pushing the code to Github

 `git add .`

 `git commit -m "commit message (what you added)"`

 `git push origin new-feature`

-In github if you refresh the page.
+In github if you refresh the page🔃.

 You can see a button Compare and Pull request.
 Click on that button.
 Now just add a title and description and create a pull request.

-You have successfully created a pull request and I will review and merge it soon.
+🥳You have successfully created a pull request and I will review and merge it soon.